zer-far/abdullah-cloud/site/content/contact.md

 Email: contact@abdullah.cloud
 XMPP / Jabber: farid@creep.im
-You can also send a notification to my phone: http://message.abdullah.cloud
+You can also send a custom notification to my phone: http://message.abdullah.cloud